phadjido/CubismZ/README.md

    ```
    ./test_fpzip.sh [<n processors> [<n bits>]]
    ```
-   Parameter in square brackets are optional. `<n processors>` sets the number of MPI processes.
+   Parameters in square brackets are optional. `<n processors>` sets the number of MPI processes.
 Defaults to 1 if not specified.
 The `<n bits>` parameter is specific to the FPZIP compressor.
-The default is 22.

 5. `test_sz.sh`: Runs the [SZ](#sz) compressor.
 If no reference file exists, the script will generate it automatically.
 The test can be run individually